scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 organic molecules in our own Galaxy and external galaxies.
-The database includes a set of innovative astronomical models and tools that enables astronomers to probe and quantitatively analyze the state of the PAH population, i.e., ionization balance, size, structure, and composition and tie these to the prevailing local astrophysical conditions, e.g., electron density, parameters of the radiation field, etc. :cite:`2016ApJ...832...51B` :cite:`2018ApJ...858...67B`.
+The database includes a set of innovative astronomical models and tools that enables astronomers to probe and quantitatively analyze the state of the PAH population, such as ionization balance, size, structure, and composition and tie these to the prevailing local astrophysical conditions (e.g., electron density, parameters of the radiation field, etc.) :cite:`2016ApJ...832...51B` :cite:`2018ApJ...858...67B`.

 .. figure:: fig_screenshot.png
    :align: center